dgaydukov/cert-aws/sa/files/sa.md

 You can use elb with ec2 from private subnet.
 For this you should have public subnet within same AZ as private subnet and NAT.
 In this case you ec2 would be completely hidden behind elb.
 TLS Listener - used by nlb for secure connection.
 To use it you must:
 * deploy 1 server certificate (from ACM) - terminate the front-end connection and decrypt requests from clients, before sending decrypted data to TG
 * select security policy (TLS negotiation configuration) - combination of protocols and ciphers.
 Negotiate TLS connections between a client and nlb.
-Custom policies not supported.
+Custom policies not supported, everybody use default policy`ELBSecurityPolicy-2016-08`, although elb has a few more.
 Protocol - establish secure connection between nlb and client.
 Cipher - encryption algorithm.
 NLB doesn't support TLS renegotiation.
 NLB doesn't support RSA cert larger than 2048bit
 Security policy doesn't depend on protocol.
 You can have 10 TLS listeners with different protocols, but 1 security policy with default settings.
 Smart certificate selection - nlb support multiple certificates per tls connection: